 The sense of satisfaction from these activities encouraged John to support Lynne Hallinan in her formation of the Bid Team that got the 1997 Special Olympics World Winter Games that were held in Collingwood, Ontario, Canada.
 John was elected as the Chair of that committee - and the promotional activities, leading to the 1997 Games, involved a trip to the 1995 Special Olympics World Summer Games in New Haven, Connecticut, USA.
 The 1997 games included downhill skiing, cross-country skiing, figure skating, speed skating, and floor hockey.
 In 1997, these games represented the largest sporting event in the World for that year - with some 5,000 volunteers supporting the events.

-John has great respect for the 13 hours 49 minutes time of professional John Kinsella that JK recorded in the 1978 professional race from Port-Dalhousie-to-Toronto.
+John has great respect for the 13 hours 49 minutes time of professional John Kinsella that JK recorded in the 1978 professional race.

 He still stays in training, competes in Masters swimming competitions, and keeps a quiet eye on the Lake.

-John continues to provide invaluable support in advising others and acting as a Swim Master with SSO.
+John served as Treasurer on the Board of SSO (2026-2020) and continues to provide invaluable support in advising others and acting as a Swim Master with SSO.

 In a fascinating, 30 minute, 2020 interview, John and Steven Munatones (WOWSA) discuss lots of swim-related topics, motivation, ageing, disabilities and more.

 A proud Canadian athlete with a true concern to the well-being of others who are less fortunate.